kwabenasapong/openpldoc/manual/source/configure.rst

 Background color
 ^^^^^^^^^^^^^^^^
-Choose the background color displayed as background for videos with different aspect ratio than the display screen.
+Choose the background color displayed as background for videos with a different aspect ratio than the display screen

 Available Media Players
 ^^^^^^^^^^^^^^^^^^^^^^^